atrocore/atrocore/docs/01.atrocore/03.administration/12.attribute-management/01.attributes/docs.md

 Shows only attributes created by or assigned to the currently logged-in user.

 **Not linked with any record**
-Shows only attributes that have no values linked to any record of the entity they belong to.
-This is useful for identifying unused attributes that can be reviewed or cleaned up — for example, after removing records or reorganising the data model.
+Only attributes that are not linked to the record of the entity they belong to are shown.
+This is useful for identifying unused attributes that can be reviewed or cleaned up - for example, after removing records or reorganising the data model.

 ![Not linked with any record filter](./_assets/not-linked-with-any-record.png)